-&lt;sup>2 Computer Science, Gender Studies, and Theater are available only in conjunction with another area of Concentration.
+&lt;sup>2 Theater is available only in conjunction with another area of Concentration.

 E2.
 Has been removed from the common data set.

 E3.
 Areas in which all or most students are required to complete some course work prior to graduation: